dawoodrehman44/ICASSP-2026/README.md

     --mc_samples 1000

 🤝 Acknowledgments
-We thank the creators of CheXpert, MIMIC-CXR, and CXR-CLIP for making their datasets and models publicly available.
+We thank the creators of CheXpert, MIMIC-CXR, and Chest Xray14 datasets and all the models used in this work, making them publicly available.

 ## Contact
 For questions or collaborations, please contact: